Anomalous bunching of nearly indistinguishable bosons: Perturbations to indistinguishable bosons

-Thus, the $F$ matrix appearing in Conjecture M\ref{conj:bapatSunder 2} appears naturally in a perturbative expansion of the bunching probabilities.
-This matrix has the following property: from the Laplace expansion of the permanent, we have for any choice of row or column of $F$ that
+Remarkably, the matrix $F$ appearing in Conjecture M\ref{conj:bapatSunder 2} appears naturally in the perturbative expansion of the bunching probability.
+As already mentioned, the Laplace expansion formula for permanents implies that, for any choice of a row or column of $F$,

 Hence,